allmaps/allmaps/packages/maplibre/README.md

 To understand what happens under the hood for each georeferenced map, see the [@allmaps/render](../render/README.md) package.

+This plugin inherits a lot of methods from [@allmaps/warpedmaplayer](../warpedmaplayer/README.md), the core package gathering the functionality connecting the Allmaps plugins to the [@allmaps/render](../render/README.md) package.

 ## Installation

 This package works in browsers and in Node.js as an ESM or an UMD module.